jbush001/NyuziProcessor/README.md

 # Running on FPGA

-This currently only works under Linux.
+This currently only works on Linux.
 It uses Terasic's [DE2-115 evaluation board](http://www.terasic.com.tw/cgi-bin/page/archive.pl?Language=English&No=502).
 In addition to the packages listed above, this also requires [Quartus II FPGA design software](http://dl.altera.com/?edition=web).